 - Volcanic eruption

 Other types of natural disasters, like floods and water damage or earthquakes, however, are not typically covered.
+You would need to purchase additional flood insurance to ensure coverage in the event of an unexpected overflow of water.

 That’s why using an independent agent, like Hanson & Ryan, for an insurance quote is vital to your insurance protection.
 We can review and evaluate your exposure and offer you the coverage you need at a competitive price.